Collect Funds Without Probate or Surrogate’s Court Filing

 New York law allows certain relatives of a deceased person to collect money without filing any papers in court, saving time and money.
 The law also allows anyone that paid for the decedent’s funeral to get repaid from the decedent’s funds, again without court intervention.
 Through the use of the small estate affidavit (NY SCPA 1310), money or securities may be collected from the decedent’s banks, insurers, government agencies, employers and other institutions.
 The small estate affidavit discussed in this section differs from the “Affidavit in Relation to Settlement of Estate Under Article 13.”
 The latter is a document filed in Surrogate’s Court by a person seeking to be appointed Voluntary Administrator of a small estate.
 On the other hand the small estate affidavit is a document, prepared by a claimant or attorney, which is presented to the the bank or other financial institution seeking the release of the decedent’s funds.
 The small estate affidavit is not appropriate for every situation and it cannot be used if a fiduciary has previously been appointed by the court.
 However, where the affidavit is applicable, the procedure is simple, quick and inexpensive.
-We have provided Small Estate SCPA 1310 Affidavit forms at the end of the next section.
-You are free to prepare the affidavits online, print them or save them for future use.
-Before you continue to the forms section, we urge you to review the information on this page so that you are familiar with the 1310 process.

 How Does The 1310 Small Estate Affidavit Work?